ckynlab/PipeIT/README.md

 PipeIT only needs a working Singularity installation.
 Please visit the official website (https://singularity.lbl.gov/) for more information.

 ### Installation
-PipeIT can be downloaded on our laboratory's website: http://oncogenomicslab.org/software-downloads/.
+PipeIT can be downloaded from our laboratory's website: http://oncogenomicslab.org/software-downloads/.
 No further installations are required, all the dependencies needed to perform the whole analysis are already installed within the container.

 ### Running the pipeline